Money Can Buy Happiness: 6 Ways You Can Do It

-1) Spend Your Money On Many Small Pleasures Instead Of A Few Big Ones
+1) Buy Many Small Pleasures Instead Of A Few Big Ones

 One researcher, for example, interviewed people of all income levels in the United Kingdom and found that those who frequently treated themselves to low-cost indulgences— picnics, extravagant cups of coffee, and treasured DVDs— were more satisfied with their lives.
 Other scientists have found that no-cost or low-cost activities can yield small boosts to happiness in the short term that cumulate, one step at a time, to produce a large impact on happiness in the long term.